 - Secondary education – estimated cost of $625/£450 to $1180/£850 per pupil, per year, depending on where they go

 - Teacher course sponsorship – estimated cost of $2,777/£2,000 per year, per course

-To see more ways of how you can donation, click here.
+To see more ways of how you can donate, click here.

 A SPECIAL THANK YOU to our family and friends who helped donate school supplies and money to the children at Tujatane School.

 Christina + Adam